A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Results

-In Fig.~\ref{fig:PSratio} we show the ratio between the power spectra derived from the non-Gaussian and the Gaussian simulations.
+In the bottom panels of Fig.~\ref{fig:PS} we show the ratio between the power spectra derived from the non-Gaussian and the Gaussian simulations.
 We present here only the results for the effective convergence since the other power spectra can be obtained by introducing the suitable dependence on $\ell$, and then the corresponding ratios are identical.
+In this case, we decided to study the effect of primordial non-Gaussianity at two different source redshifts, namely $z_{\rm s}=1$ and $z_{\rm s}=4$.
+This is done to verify, with the help of numerical simulations, recent analytical predictions made by \cite{Fedeli2010} using an improved version of the halo model.
 As expected, the effects of the primordial non-Gaussianity become more evident when the absolute value of the parameter $f_{\rm NL}$ increases.
-At very large scales, where the evolution is still in the linear regime, the Gaussian model and all the non-Gaussian ones here considered display the same power spectrum, and the ratio is in practice unity.
+At very large scales, where the evolution is still in the linear regime, the Gaussian model and all the non-Gaussian ones here considered display approximately the same power spectrum, and the ratio is in practice unity or slightly larger due to the scatter of the power spectrum at low $\ell$.
 At smaller scales ($\ell>100-200$) the behaviors start to be different: a positive (negative) $f_{\rm NL}$ parameter implies a larger (smaller) power spectrum with respect to the Gaussian case.
-It is also worth noticing that at very small scales ($\ell>1000-2000$) the ratio tends to an asymptotic value: this is due to the fact that in this range the power spectrum can be very well approximated by a power-law relation and all models turn out to have approximately the same slope.
+It is also worth noticing that at very small scales ($\ell>4000-5000$) the ratio tends to an asymptotic value: this is due to the fact that in this range the power spectrum can be very well approximated by a power-law relation and all models turn out to have approximately the same slope.
 We have to recall, however, that some numerical artifacts can affect our results on these small scales.
-Looking at the plot, we see that, as expected, the differences between Gaussian and non-Gaussian models are tiny, for the power spectrum too: for the most extreme models ($f_{\rm NL}=\pm 1000$), the deviations are of the order of 10-12 per cent, for the models with $f_{\rm NL}=\pm 500$ they are approximately 5-6 per cent, while for the models with $f_{\rm NL}=\pm 100$ the deviations are smaller than 2 per cent.
+Looking at the plots, we see that, as expected, the differences between Gaussian and non-Gaussian models are tiny, for the power spectrum too and increase progressively with the source redshift: for the most extreme models ($f_{\rm NL}=\pm 1000$), the deviations are of the order of 8 per cent at $z_{\rm s}=1$ (10-12 per cent at $z_{\rm s}=4$), for the models with $f_{\rm NL}=\pm 500$ they are approximately 4-5 per cent, while for the models with $f_{\rm NL}=\pm 100$ the deviations are smaller than 1 per cent.
+From the bottom panels of Fig.~\ref{fig:PS} we also see that the peak of the ratio between the non-Gaussian and the Gaussian models shifts at higher frequencies when the source redshift increases.
+This is in agreement with what was found recently by \cite{Fedeli2010}.